-How to Set PATH Variable?
+How to Set the PATH Variable

 Where to Set the PATH Variable?